Data Subject Access Rights Policy

 The GDPR provides data subjects with certain access rights with respect to their Personal Data.
 Those rights are summarized briefly below:

-- Basic Information – the right to understand who Belden is and how we process a data subject’s data.
+- Basic Information—the right to understand who Belden is & how we process a data subject’s data

-- Access – the right to request a summary of the data subject’s Personal Data that is processed by Belden, along with a copy of such personal data.
+- Access—the right to request a summary of the data subject’s Personal Data processed by Belden, along with a copy of such personal data

-- Rectification – the right to request that we correct errors or update a data subject’s Personal Data.
+- Rectification—the right to request we correct errors or update a data subject’s Personal Data

-- Erasure – the right to request that we erase Personal Data in our possession.
+- Erasure—the right to request Belden erase Personal Data in our possession

-- Restriction on Use – the right to request that we stop processing a data subject’s Personal Data.
+- Restriction on Use—the right to request Belden stop processing a data subject’s Personal Data

-- Objection to Direct Marketing – the right to object to receiving direct marketing materials from Belden and/or its subsidiaries and affiliates.
+- Objection to Direct Marketing—the right to object to receiving direct marketing materials from Belden &/or Belden subsidiaries & affiliates

-- Objection to Automated Processing – the right to object to our use of Personal Data to make automated decisions that affect the data subject.
+- Objection to Automated Processing—the right to object to our use of Personal Data to make automated decisions affecting the data subject

 Additional detail regarding each of the above mentioned rights is available in Exhibit A.